-For over 40 years, Canadian Architect has sponsored an annual national awards program, the only national awards that recognize projects in the design stage.
+Celebrating 52 years, Canadian Architect has since 1967 sponsored an annual national awards program recognizing projects in the design stage.
 Each year, submissions are due in September, judging takes place in October and the winning schemes are published in a special issue every December.
 Student Awards of Excellence are also awarded for final-year projects by Canadian architecture students.

-December 2016: Winners featured in special issue of Canadian Architect
+December 2019: Winners featured in December issue of Canadian Architect

 To enter the student awards, you must have been nominated by your school and asked to submit.